sequenceiq/slider/src/site/markdown/building.md

 and downloading then expanding the file.

-(and if you set `HBASE_VERSION` to something else, you can pick up that version -making sure that hoya is in sync)
+(and if you set `HBASE_VERSION` to something else, you can pick up that version -making sure that slider is in sync)

 For more information (including recommended Maven memory configuration options), see [HBase building](http://hbase.apache.org/book/build.html)